odkr/lpassh-add/MANUAL.rst

 * If you do *not* set ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, **lpassh-add** reads your LastPass master password from your terminal's teletype device.
   It does *not* have exclusive access to that device.
+(Neither do the LastPass agent or **ssh-add** for that matter.)

+Of course, every process that can invoke ``lpass export`` can also change your environment, so that **lpassh-add** and **lpass** use the LastPass agent.
+So, disabling the LastPass agent only makes sense in the context of an encompassing, and highly complex, security policy.

 EXIT STATUS